koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ---------------

 <!-- note
-I don't describe SwitUI today,
+I don't talk about SwitUI today,
-So if you are interested in SwiftUI I recommend to watch SwiftUI Essentilals.
+So if you are interested in SwiftUI I recommend to watch the video of SwiftUI Essentilals.
 You can see many similar concepts with React on the video.

-I also recommend to watch Data Flow Through SwiftUI if you are intested in managing data on applications.
+I also recommend to watch the video of Data Flow Through SwiftUI if you are intested in managing data on applications.
-SwiftUI has some ideas to manage data like Bindable Object, Environment Object.
+SwiftUI has some interesting ideas to manage data like Bindable Object, Environment Object.
 -->

 # SwiftUI